dromara/sureness/docs/en/_coverpage.md

 # sureness

-> A simple and efficient open-source security framework that focus on protection for restful api.
+> A Simple and Efficient Open-source Jvm Security Framework that Focus on Protection of Restful Api.

 - Authentication for restful api, based on RBAC, Mainly focused on the protection of restful api
-- Native supports  restful api, websocket's protection
+- No specific framework dependency(support springboot, quarkus, javalin, ktor and more)
-- Native supports dynamic permissions
+- Supports JWT, Basic Auth...
+Can extend custom supported authentication methods
-- Native supports JWT, Basic Auth...
-Can extend custom supported authentication method
+- Support mainstream http container(servlet and jax-rs)
-- High performance due dictionary matching tree
+- Support dynamic modification of permissions

 [GitHub](https://github.com/tomsun28/sureness/)
 [Gitee](https://gitee.com/tomsun28/sureness/)